massgov/openmass/docs/ai-editorial-vector-prototype.md

 ## Related-page context limits

 The Content Advisor report does not send every indexed page to the chat model.
-It first asks pgvector for pages that are semantically close to the current page, then appends a bounded amount of that related-page context to the prompt.
+It first appends dedicated context for the immediate breadcrumb parent when that page is present in the local index.
+It also appends context for a small set of internal pages linked from the current page's main body area.
+It then asks pgvector for pages that are semantically close to the current page and appends a bounded amount of that related-page context to the prompt.

+The breadcrumb parent is handled separately from vector-related pages because the parent is structurally important even when it is not one of the closest semantic matches.
+Its indexed text is included as `Breadcrumb parent page context`, with an 8,000-character safety cap for unusually long parent pages, and is omitted from the later related-page list to avoid duplicate context.

+Body-linked pages are also handled separately because an author chose to link them from the main body of the page.
+If the current page has six or fewer internal page links in the main body, the indexed context for those linked pages is included as `Body-linked page context`, with a 3,000-character safety cap per linked page.
+Breadcrumb links, incoming-link summaries, table-of-contents anchors, contact links, downloads, and related-links sections are excluded from this body-link context.
+Body-linked pages are omitted from the later vector-related list to avoid duplicate context.

 The current limits are adaptive.
 They are calculated in `mass_ai_editorial_contextual_page_check_context_limits()` in `docroot/modules/custom/mass_ai_editorial/mass_ai_editorial.module`.